This page contains affiliate links. Please read our disclosure for more info.

 - Ozone – One of the best coffee shops as they roast their own beans.
 They also have delicious hot chocolate in a variety of flavours and some excellent creative sandwiches in the cabinet (including vegan options).

 - Chaos – This quirky, friendly cafe is a great place for brunch.
 We loved the cheese and onion scone, Indian-spiced tofu scramble, and the Toast with the Most topped with pumpkin hummus, avocado, halloumi, and tomato.

 - Billow – This cool little bakery focuses on sourdough bread, toasted sandwiches, and a few excellent pastries.
 It’s in a shipping container hidden down a street art decorated alleyway next to other creative businesses.
 It’s best to go early before they run out.

-- Lemonwood – It’s worth driving out to the beach town Oakura for a delicious breakfast or lunch at this vegan cafe.
+- Lemonwood (Currently closed while it changes locations) – It’s worth driving out to the beach town Oakura for a delicious breakfast or lunch at this vegan cafe.

 8) Learn About Taranaki at Puke Ariki Museum